 For thousands of years, nearly every civilization north of the equator has a connection with caviar.
-The delicate, lightly salted roe of the sturgeon has been appreciated across continents, from the eastern rivers of China to the inlets and basins of the southern United States.
+The delicate, lightly salted roe of the sturgeon has a fantastic reputation across continents, from the eastern rivers of China to Israel to the inlets and basins of the southern United States.

-With 27 species of sturgeon discovered around the world, origins and locations mean everything, but nothing quite matches the legendary status of Iranian caviar from the Caspian Sea.
+With 27 species of sturgeon discovered around the world, origins and locations mean everything when differentiating types of caviar, but nothing quite matches the legendary status of Iranian caviar from the Caspian Sea.

 In this article, we’re diving deep into the history of caviar in Iran, starting from ancient times and leading up to the present day.

 We’ll discuss the unique characteristics of the caviar itself and why people pay such a hefty price per ounce in modern times.
 In a rapidly changing world, you might just be able to taste some of these Caspian treasures for yourself if you know where to look.

 Here’s the funny thing about the history of Iranian caviar – it begins long before history even existed!

 We have a vague idea of how ancient Persian and Greek civilizations harvested and cured sturgeon roe, but like so many aspects of these cultures, the details are shrouded in mystery.

 That’s simply part of the appeal for historians and connoisseurs alike.

 What we know for sure is that the earliest records of Caviar originate from the southern Caspian Sea around the 4th century B.C.
 In fact, the Persian word Khaviyar is the word that inspired the modern term we know and love.